How will patients benefit from the transition in care?

 It is also important to note that NSPG extends well beyond Lynn and the services offered in that location.
-While the Lynn practice is among the most robust, additional services and expertise is available through NSPG’s nearly 200 clinicians in 19 locations and an even broader array of NSMC physicians and specialists in many disciplines throughout the North Shore.
+While the Lynn practice is among our most robust, additional services and expertise is available through NSPG’s nearly 200 clinicians in multiple locations and an even broader array of NSMC physicians and specialists in many disciplines throughout the North Shore.

 NSMC intends to maintain emergency services on the Salem and Union campuses.
 The level of emergency care at each site will be based on the needs of the community and patient safety priorities.
 The plan is expected to take three years to implement during which time Union Hospital will remain open as a full-service, acute care hospital.